UCSF ER Currently ‘Quiet’, Flattening the Curve is Working in SF, For Now

 Medical experts say this does’t mean you should run down to the ER to get tested, in fact, it’s the opposite.
 Unless you are experiencing severe symptoms, stay home.
 If you perform a necessary job, (like a firefighter for example) and must leave your home to perform it, then ask your employer about getting tested.
 Letting people know that they are infected is half the battle to restricting the spread of the virus, the other half is social distancing and practicing good hygiene.

-Also keep in mind that the infection rate could still surge in the Bay Area.
-We asked the ER Doctor what to do if you feel ‘fluish’ at home, and what to expect if you go a Covid-19 testing testing station today:
+We asked the ER Doctor what to do if you feel ‘fluish’ at home, and what to expect if you go the doctor right now:

-What will they ask you at a typical Covid-19 testing site:
+What will they ask me at a covid-19 testing site

 “If you do go into an ER, they will most likely ask you if you have a fever, a new cough, or are having any difficulty breathing.
 They may also ask you if you have traveled to a high risk area, and about your potential exposure to those infected with Covid 19.”